Two-factor authentication (also referred to as, 2FA) is used to ensure a secure login by requiring verification when logging in.

 Change the status of two-factor authentication to enabled by clicking the red Disabled button.
 The button will now display as Enabled and will be green.
 Click Save.

 - You will need to add your personal token to your 2FA application.
-This is done by scanning your personal token's QR code in XRay from your 2FA application.
+This is done by scanning your personal token's QR code (like the one shown below) from your 2FA application.
 Click the QR button to display your QR code.

 Scan this code using your 2FA application.